szgrune/PG-Co/openlibrary.md

 <figure>
     <img src="./assets/img/OpenLibraryNewMobile_full.png">
     <figcaption align="center">
-        This composite shows the top and bottom of the redesigned mobile My Books page with sections for the user's books, lists, and stats.
+        The top and bottom of the new mobile My Books page, with sections for the user's books, lists, and stats
     </figcaption>
 </figure>